r00kieAd/expense-chart/README.md

 ## :dart: About ##

 This is frontend mentor project on displaying a bar chart on a webpage made with json data.
 Users will be able to look at the analytics of expenses and it's details by interacting with the bar chart.
-This project is not yet completed.
+View will change according to screen sizes, only thing that'll not change is the bar chart's size and shape.
+If out of view, a scroller will be presented for viewers to scroll and see full data without distorting other elements in the webpage.

 ## :sparkles: Features ##